The most successful small business advertising ideas are rarely expensive. You just have to be clever about it.

 And that’s exactly what I set out to do.

 Having no money at all, it was easy to set an advertising budget.
-Zero pounds, zero pence.
+I was essentially working with zero pounds, zero pence.

 So, what did I do to get this thing started?